Home » Where Is The Best Place To Put A Parrot Cage?

 Where Is The Best Place To Put A Parrot Cage?

-Choosing where to put a parrot’s cage isn’t as easy as you’d think.
-If you don’t meet the basic requirements of parrots, they’re at risk of developing health and behavioral problems.
+Choosing where to put a parrot cage isn’t as easy as it seems.
+If the birdcage position doesn’t meet a parrot’s requirements, it risks developing severe health and behavioral problems.

-A parrot’s cage should be kept in a quiet and safe room.
-Parrots also enjoy the company of their owners, so put the cage in a room you regularly frequent.
+A parrot’s cage should be kept in a quiet, safe location.
+Parrots enjoy the company of their owners, so put the cage in a room you regularly frequent, like the corner of the living room.

 At a basic level, house the parrot’s cage somewhere: